-The Notebook has support for over 40 programming languages, including those popular in Data Science such as Python, R, Julia and Scala.
+Jupyter supports over 40 programming languages, including Python, R, Julia, and Scala.

 Leverage big data tools, such as Apache Spark, from Python, R and Scala.
-Explore that same data with pandas, scikit-learn, ggplot2, dplyr, etc.
+Explore that same data with pandas, scikit-learn, ggplot2, TensorFlow.

-JupyterHub is a multiuser version of the notebook designed for centralized deployments in companies, university classrooms and research labs.
+A multi-user version of the notebook designed for companies, classrooms and research labs

-Deploy the Jupyter Notebook to all users in your organization on centralized servers on- or off-site.
+Deploy the Jupyter Notebook to thousands of users in your organization on centralized infrastructure on- or off-site.

 Deploy the Notebook next to your data to provide unified software management and data access within your organization.